 - All Mass community college graduates who qualify for the MassTransfer Program with Westfield are subject to a 2.50 cumulative average, as determined by the sending community college, for admission to most major programs.
-A 2.60 average is required for MassTransfer admission to Education licensure programs; a 2.70 average is required for MassTransfer admission to the Athletic Training and Movement science majors, beginning in 2014.
+A 2.60 average is required for MassTransfer admission to Education licensure programs; and, a 2.70 average is required for MassTransfer admission to the Athletic Training and Movement Science majors.

-- The Criminal Justice major requires a 2.70 minimum cumulative grade point average for consideration, excluding students who qualify for the Joint Admissions and MassTransfer Programs with Westfield.
-Westfield-designated Joint Admissions and MassTransfer Program students are subject to a 2.50 average.
+- The Criminal Justice major requires a 2.70 minimum cumulative grade point average for consideration.
+However, Westfield-designated MassTransfer Program students are subject to a 2.50 cumulative average.

 - All Westfield Education licensure programs require a 2.60 or 2.80 minimum cumulative average for consideration.
-Applicants who do not qualify for either the MassTransfer Program or Joint Admissions Program with Westfield must earn a 2.60 average with up to 60 transferable credits earned.
+Applicants who do not qualify for the MassTransfer Program with Westfield must earn a 2.60 cumulative average with up to 60 transferable credits earned.
 A 2.80 average is required for students with more than 60 transferable credits earned.

-- Applicants with fewer than 24 transferable credits earned at the time of application may be subject to additional standards set by the Mass DHE and Westfield State for high school grades and course work (college preparatory-level units noted below), and standardized testing.
+- Applicants with fewer than 24 transferable credits earned at the time of application may be subject to additional standards set by the Mass DHE and Westfield State for high school grades and course work (college preparatory-level full-year courses noted below), and standardized testing.

-- Applicants with fewer than 12 transferable credits earned at the time of application are required to meet high school standards set by the Mass DHE and Westfield State for GPA, SAT/ACT scores, and completion of the 16 college preparatory-level units of course work noted below.
+- Applicants with fewer than 12 transferable credits earned at the time of application are required to meet high school standards set by the Mass DHE and Westfield State for GPA, SAT/ACT scores, and completion of the 16 college preparatory-level full-year courses noted below: